HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 On desktop, where the difference between the default `sizes` value (`100vw`) and the actual layout width of the image is likely to be larger than on mobile, one-in-five `sizes` attributes is inaccurate enough to cause browsers to pick a suboptimal resource from the `srcset`.
 These errors add up.

 {{ figure_markup(
-  image="excess-kilobytes-loaded-per-page-due-to-innaccurate-sizes.png",
+  image="excess-kilobytes-loaded-per-page-due-to-inaccurate-sizes.png",
-  caption="Excess kilobytes loaded per page due to innaccurate `sizes`.", description="A bar chart showing the distribution of wasted kilobytes loaded per page due to inaccurate `sizes` attributes.
+  caption="Excess kilobytes loaded per page due to inaccurate `sizes`.", description="A bar chart showing the distribution of wasted kilobytes loaded per page due to inaccurate `sizes` attributes.
 It starts off with a bunch of zeros.
 At the tenth, 25th, and 50th percentile, both mobile and desktop weigh in at zero kilobytes.
 At the 75th percentile, the desktop crawler saw 83 wasted kilobytes and the mobile 27; at the 90th percentile, desktop saw 536 kilobytes and mobile 283.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSsMG0kx2OTN-Dl9ap_Iu_99Ewpaf-X81B5EMTjVphfCJk953qZijIkGIfLF4mqCGlcrLWWzx_sWkJH/pubchart?oid=2013610794&format=interactive", sheets_gid="1909870095",